Olly Blackburn: Film career

 In 2013 he directed Kristy for The Weinstein Company produced by Jamie Patricof Cory Sienaga David Kirschner and Lynette Howell Taylor starring Haley Bennett and Lucas Till.
 The film premiered at the London Film Festival in 2014 where Anton Bitell writing in Sight & Sound noted that "This follow-up to Blackburn's Donkey Punch is beautifully shot, and sets its mostly familiar stalk-and-dash material within the context of contemporary online anomie and a broader debate about chance versus causality" and in the New Statesman Ryan Gilbey noted its "pervasive sense of dread and a use of DIY tinfoil masks that will make it a perennial Hallowe'en party favourite to rank alongside Friday the 13th and Scream".
 The film built a cult following with the horror website iHorror calling it "Oliver Blackburn's masterpiece" and orchestrating a grassroots fan campaign to have it released theatrically in the US while Grizzly Bomb asked "Could this be the next cult horror hit?".
-Since Kristy was released on Netflix in 2015 expanded its reputation as must-watch horror film recommended by sites as diverse as Bleeding Cool, Bustle, Screenrant and Marieclaire.
+Since Kristy was released on Netflix in 2015 expanded its reputation as must-watch horror film recommended by sites as diverse as Bleeding Cool, Bustle, Screen Rant and Marieclaire.

 Commercials

 Olly Blackburn has also had a long-running career directing commercials, often in a visually poetic and comedic style in striking contrast to his dark, suspenseful feature films.
 Among his best-known commercials are Pampers Pooface which won three Lions at the 2015 Cannes Lions International Festival of Creativity for casting, film craft and best in category, a Clio, Epica Gold and Silver awards and 5 Kinsale Sharks.
-The Daily Mirror found it hilarious, The Huffington Post called it "epic" and Stephanie Webber wrote in US Magazine "Pampers is airing perhaps its best commercial yet, and it’s not even Super Bowl season."
+The Daily Mirror found it hilarious, The Huffington Post called it "epic" and Stephanie Webber wrote in US Magazine "Pampers is airing perhaps its best commercial yet, and it's not even Super Bowl season."
 His spots for BBC Local Radio Show Your Love won eight London International Awards and a Yellow Pencil at the 2011 D&AD Awards, in 2012 Erbitux Hope won a Cannes Health Silver Lion and a Gold Healthcare Clio.
 He has twice been selected for the APA collection for BBC Local Radio in 2010 and for Pooface in 2015.
 He was also nominated as Best New Director for his work with the band Gomez on their song "78 Stone Wobble" at the 1999 CAD music video awards and the CFP Young Directors award at Cannes in 1999 for his 'Anonymous Learners' commercial for BBC Education.
 He has spoken often about his style and the craft of commercials in publications like The Beak Street Bugle and Little Black Book where he commented on making Pooface that "we managed to create a piece of work that reflected what we all wanted to achieve: basically the awesome, mind-blowing experience of what it's like to take a shit for the first time.
 I wish Sigmund Freud could have seen it".